adbar/htmldate/README.rst

     :target: https://codecov.io/gh/adbar/htmldate

 This module can handle all the steps needed from web page download to HTML parsing, including scraping and textual analysis.
-Its goal is to find the creation date of a page all common structural patterns or if necessary text-based heuristics.
+Its goal is to find the creation date of a page all common structural patterns, text-based heuristics and robust date extraction.
 It takes URLs, HTML files or trees as input and outputs a date.

 .. contents:: **Contents**